labordynamicsinstitute/computing4economists/modules.md

     - create an archive on Zenodo
     - use an archive on Zenodo in your own workflow
     - how to tie it correctly together

+## Intermezzo: Presenting progress on research

+- Students present progress on their research
+- Students comment in particular on which parts of the various modules they have used and found useful

+## Module 8: Writing a grant proposal

+- 45 minutes
+- Grant proposal as
+  - a 15-page paper
+  - with a single accept-reject (or substantial rewrites before every resubmission)
+  - with a target audience of initially 1 (the program manager)
+- Grant management, and what you need to know
+- Connection with RDC applications (around the world)